top of page

 • Tip 2: Use flashcards for spaced repetition.
 Tools like Anki or Quizlet allow you to create digital flashcards that you can review daily.
 Spaced repetition algorithms ensure that you review words just as you are about to forget them, reinforcing long-term retention.

 • Tip 3: Engage in active vocabulary practice.
 Instead of merely memorising lists of words, practice using them in sentences.
 Try writing short paragraphs or dialogues using new vocabulary.
-This will help you internalize the words and make it easier to recall them during the exam.
+This will help you internalise the words and make it easier to recall them during the exam.

 Grammar Fundamentals:

 German grammar can be daunting due to its complexity, especially the case system, verb conjugations, and word order.
 However, mastering these elements is crucial for achieving a high grade.
-So make sure you have a solid grasp of essential German grammar rules.
+So, ensure you have a solid grasp of essential German grammar rules.
 You can use my German language blog for help with your revision, as we have posts on all grammar in the topics language.
 In particular, you might want to read my blog post on the 10 German grammar topics to revise for GCSE German.

 • Tip 2: Focus on understanding the German case system.
 The nominative, accusative, dative, and genitive cases determine the endings of articles and adjectives, as well as the position of pronouns in a sentence.
 Practice with exercises that specifically target these cases.
 Create charts or diagrams to visualise how different cases affect sentence structure.